LUMA

 Broadcasting is key to how Signals work together.
 When you combine two signals of different sizes, the smaller one automatically expands to match:

-• A color signal with N=1 (one color for all fixtures) combined with a dimmer signal with N=10 (per-fixture brightness) will apply that same color to all 10 fixtures, each at their individual brightness.
+• A color signal with N=1 (one color for all fixtures) combined with a scalar signal with N=10 (per-fixture values) will apply that same color to all 10 fixtures, each scaled individually.

 • A signal with T=1 (constant over time) combined with a signal with T=256 (animated) will repeat the constant value at every time step.